Eva Yaa Asantewaa (photo: Scott Shaw) |

 Eva Yaa Asantewaa (she/her) is a veteran writer, editor, curator and community educator.
 She won the 2017 Bessie Award for Outstanding Service to the Field of Dance.
-Her most recent project is a contemporary fantasy novel, now in its revision phase, with a sequel already in the planning.
+Her most recent projects are Black queer contemporary fantasy novels.
+She is an alumna of New York Theatre Workshop's Mind The Gap intergenerational playwriting program (Summer 2024).

-Since 1976, she has contributed dance criticism and journalism to Dance Magazine, The Village Voice, SoHo Weekly News, Gay City News, The Dance Enthusiast, Time Out New York, her arts blog, InfiniteBody, and other publications and podcasts (Body and Soul; Serious Moonlight).
+Since 1976, Ms. Yaa Asantewaa has written dance criticism and journalism for publications such as Dance Magazine, The Village Voice, SoHo Weekly News, Gay City News, The Dance Enthusiast, Time Out New York, her arts blog, InfiniteBody, and hosted podcasts on the arts (Body and Soul; Serious Moonlight).

 From 2018-2021, Ms. Yaa Asantewaa served as Senior Director of Curation as well as Editorial Director at Gibney, creating, directing, and curating numerous programs such as Solo for Solo, Black Diaspora, Imagining journal, Deeper Lectures, Deeper Duets, and WORD!